marcoviero/simstack3/README.md

 - Run by calling the script followed by the config.ini file:
 > python run_simstack_cmd_line.py config/uvista.ini

+** If you are using example.ini and get the error "Catalog not found: ../test_data/catalogs/UVISTA_DR2_master_v2.1_USE.csv", change the path of the catalog and the 4 maps from ../ to ./ **

 If you fail to add the config.ini file it will default to the one hardcoded in run_simstack_cmd_line (line 72).
 Change that to your config file, if you prefer it that way.